zspencer/www.zeespencer.com/drafts/_posts/2011-12-31-the-hardest-part-of-xp.markdown

-*  Motive Mismatches: These occur when each partner has a different goal, maybe one partner wishes to explore an idea they read about recently, while the other simply wants to finish the card and move on.
+*  Motive Mismatches: These occur when each partner has a different goal, maybe one partner wishes to explore an idea they read about recently, while the other simply wants to finish their current task and move on.
 *  Competence Chasms: Sometimes you\'ll see two people with very different levels of skill pairing.
 One simply breathes code, the other is fresh out of college.
 Both struggle to interact due to the gap in their experiences.